 Member of the Board of Directors since 3 June 2016.
+The current board member mandate has been renewed on 23 April 2020.

 It will expire at the end of the 2024 annual general meeting of shareholders.

 VAN WAEYENBERGE Titia

 Member of the Board of Directors since 18 April 2019.
 The board member mandate will expire at the end of the 2023 annual general meeting of shareholders.